Why did my car insurance go up?

 If your latest renewal notice brought you a bad case of sticker shock, it can help to understand some of the reasons why your rate suddenly jumped.
 We’ll break down some of the most common reasons for a car insurance rate increase below.

-Car repair costs are much higher today than they were before the arrival of the COVID-19 pandemic.
+Car repair costs are much higher today for several reasons.
 Insurance companies need to account for those higher costs when setting premiums.

 “Back in the day, a fender bender resulted in a small repair and a small repair bill,” she says.
 “Today, you’re replacing more than a bumper.”